Design Pattern Evangelist Blog

 These two concepts are not mutually exclusive.
 Constantine and Yourdon also wrote

 Clearly, cohesion and coupling are interrelated.
 The greater the cohesion of individual modules in the system, the lowering the coupling between modules will be.
-In practice, these measures are correlated; that is, on the average, as one increases, the other decreases, but the correlation is not perfect.
+In practice, these measures are correlated; that is, on average, as one increases, the other decreases, but the correlation is not perfect.
 Maximizing the sum of module cohesion over all modules in a system should closely approximate the results one would obtain in trying to minimize coupling.
 However, it turns out to be easier both mathematically and practically to focus on cohesion.

 Coupling and Cohesion - Possibly Two Sides of the Same Coin